nextstrain/translations/narratives/translations_ncov_sit-rep_pl_2020-05-15.md

 # Przerwa w Raportach Sytuacyjnych
 <!--# Situation Report Hiatus-->
 <p>
-Na początku pandemii, nie było jasne jak SARS-CoV-2 przemieszcza się pomiędzy krajami, gdzie krążył lokalnie i jak ogniska epidemii były ze sobą powiązane.
+Na początku pandemii nie było jasne jak SARS-CoV-2 przemieszcza się pomiędzy krajami, gdzie krążył lokalnie i jak ogniska epidemii były ze sobą powiązane.
 W ciągu ostatnich czterech miesięcy zajmowaliśmy się tymi pytaniami - i innymi - w naszych tygodniowych Raportach Sytuacyjnych.
-Na tym stadium pandemii, jest jasne, że niektóre główne wzory są w dużym stopniu zgodne pomiędzy regionami i krajami:
+Na tym stadium pandemii jest jasne, że niektóre główne wzory są w dużym stopniu zgodne pomiędzy regionami i krajami:
 <!-- Early in the pandemic, it was unclear how SARS-CoV-2 was moving between countries, where it was circulating locally, and how localized outbreaks were related.
 Over the last four months, we've tackled these questions - and more - in our weekly Situation Reports.
 At this stage of the pandemic, it's clear that some broad-strokes patterns are largely consistent across regions and countries:  -->
 </p>